 After you're done at the top of Sulphur Mountain, don't miss a stroll down festive Banff Avenue or a skate at the pond by the Banff Elementary School.
 A stop at the Fairmont Banff Springs Hotel let's you take in a bit of the holiday magic at the "Castle in the Mountains", where the halls are decked to the nines.
 Grab some dinner there or in town before heading home.

-- Stargazing from the mountaintop at the Banff Gondola on December 22 and 29.
+- Stargazing from the mountaintop at the Banff Gondola on Fridays and Saturdays, November 9 through March 9.

 - Dress up like Santa and you ski or snowboard for free at Mt Norquay on December 25.